Chart Color Schemes

 Infrastructure

-Cowaramup has limited levels of nearby infrastructure activity, ranking in the 8thth percentile nationally
+Cowaramup has emerging levels of nearby infrastructure activity, ranking in the 23rdth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified six projects expected to influence the area.
-Major projects include Cowaramup Country Estate, Birdwood Cowaramup Estate, Cowaramup Country Estate by Yolk Property Group, and Lot 500 Wirring Road Cowaramup Structure Plan.
-The following list details those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified six projects likely to affect this region.
+Notable projects include Cowaramup Country Estate, Birdwood Cowaramup Estate, and Lot 500 Wirring Road Cowaramup Structure Plan, with the following list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.